Pexo

 You can explain your subject in your sleep.
 The teaching was never the hard part.
-It's that turning a lesson into a video used to mean being a scriptwriter, animator, voiceover artist, and editor all at once.
-AI changes that: you describe what you want to teach, and it handles the production.
+Turning a lesson into a video used to mean being a scriptwriter, animator, voiceover artist, and editor all at once.
+An AI educational video maker changes that: you describe what you want to teach, and Pexo handles the production.
 Here's how to make an educational video with AI, step by step.

 What a finished educational video looks like

-A few of the educational video formats you can make, from quick concept explainers to multilingual, presenter-led lessons.
+A few of the formats Pexo's educational video generator can produce, from quick concept explainers to multilingual, presenter-led lessons.

 Concept Explainer